 (I was gifted PR tickets for Rip It Up, this blog post is not sponsored & all opinions are my own).

 I love a West End show.
 If I had the funds and time to see a West End show every weekend, I probably would.
-I’m always on the lookout for new musicals to see with my boyfriend, it’s one of our favourite ways to have a date night.
-We were lucky enough to finally see Phantom of the Opera recently, followed by a little wander around Theatreland after dinner.
+I was lucky enough to finally see Phantom of the Opera recently, followed by a little wander around Theatreland after dinner.
 We ended up walking past the Garrick Theatre near the National Gallery, noticing that they have a new show on called Rip It Up, based on the style and music of the 1960’s.
 We were both immediately interested in the show, as big fans of 60’s music and fashion!

 As if by magic, about a week later I had an email in my inbox asking if I’d like to review the show!
 Of course, I jumped at the opportunity; reviewing West End shows are my all-time favourite blog posts to write!
 We saw the Beatles musical Let It Be at the Garrick Theatre a few years ago, and really enjoyed the experience, so I had high expectations of Rip It Up.